Common Web Development Mistakes Toronto Businesses Make That Kill ROI

 Mobile-responsive websites automatically adjust their dimensions to user device screens; displaying an optimized interface for user experience, which improves user navigation and content consumption across all devices.

 With 61% of users likely to leave a mobile-unfriendly website, integrating mobile design with your overall digital marketing strategy is an absolute must.

 And there’s more…

-Now since Google is big on delivering the best user experience possible, they rolled out a mobile search algorithm update named, MobileGeddon, which officially made mobile-responsive design a Google ranking factor.
+Since Google is big on delivering the best user experience possible, they rolled out a mobile search algorithm update named, MobileGeddon, which officially made mobile-responsive design a Google ranking factor.